challenai/algorithm/LOG.md

 - 416 ok/0 no debug
 - 417 ok/0 no debug
 - 419 ok/0 no debug
+- 420 failed/1 I found that insert is specail, should have a higher priority
 - 423 ok/1 no debug really an interesting problem, but seems useless in reality.
 - 424 ok/0 debug for 5min
 - 428 ok/0 no debug